peertube-viewer/peertube-viewer-website/README.md

-peertube-viewer.com
+peertube-viewer.sgued.fr
 ===================

-This is the repo for the [peertube-viewer.com](https://peertube-viewer.com) website.
+This is the repo for the [peertube-viewer.sgued.fr](https://peertube-viewer.sgued.fr) website.
 It is built using [hugo](https://gohugo.io/).

 To build it yourself, install [hugo](https://gohugo.io/) and run `hugo` in the directory of the repo.